aloisdg/awesome-linq/README.md

 ### Miscs

 - [LINQ IQueryable Toolkit][IQueryableToolkit] - Build your own LINQ provider written by the mind behind LINQ to SQL
-- [re-linq][relinq] - Create full-featured LINQ providers.
+- [ReLinq][relinq] - Create full-featured LINQ providers.
 ReLinq is used by EF 7 and NHibernate
 - [L2ST4][L2ST4] – T4 based code generation to replace the default code generated from the DBML file with LINQ to SQL

 [IQueryableToolkit]: http://iqtoolkit.codeplex.com